JohnKersey2/the-quiz-about-quizzes-/readme.md

 Change functionality of scoreboard to only show highest score, or if possible, 3 highest scores

+Add final question that asks how many times you clicked the A answer?

 Add time taken to complete to scoreboard

 Try again button (reload page)